zfxbear/ECS_150-Project.1/Report.md

 ## fork(), exec() and wait()
 Changed from `system()` to `fork()`,`exec()`, and `wait()`.
 This is where the parent and child processes can be obtained using the method of bifurcation parameters.
 The parent process will wait for the child process to perform the `execvp` function judgment.

+## Redirection
+Create a function that checks a given command to see if it has a redirect symbol, and create a file that provides space for the output.

+## Error management

+## Summary
+It's important to understand how the `shell` is implemented, and it also means that there's a lot of space for `shell` improvement.
+Adding functionality to the `shell` in the right way can make it a superior system tool.